EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 Here are some assumptions - if these do not match your expectations please let us know.

 * To qualify for the free data publishing service your data must be open and freely available to all.
 If you want to control access to your data you will have to use the [S3 service](https://epcced.github.io/eidf-docs/services/s3/) instead, this is not a free service.
-* Do let us know what you expect your final data volume to be.
-If you are going to be generating data additions then let us know how much you expect your addition rate will be.
+* Let us know what you expect your final data volume to be.
+If you are going to be generating data additions then let us know what you expect your addition rate will be.
 * If you have any other explicit requirements for your data do let us know.
 * EIDF guarantees to the best of its ability to continue its services to at least 31-Dec-2032 and aims to continue beyond 2032.